Limit Theorems for Fr\'echet Mean Sets: Introduction

 In addition to their utility in statistics, Fr\'echet 2-means are also of great theoretical interest.
 Classically, they arose naturally in differential geometry, where they were used in the proof of Cartan's fixed point theorem for groups of isometries acting on a compact manifold of non-positive curvature \cite{Cartan}, and in understanding the algebraic structure of ``nearby'' actions of compact Lie groups on connected compact differentiable manifolds \cite{GroveKarcher}.
 More recently, they have been successfully used in optimal-transport-based metric thickening problems arising in algebraic topology \cite{MetricThickenings}.

 As Fr\'echet $p$-means purport to be a sort of average, a natural question is whether they satisfy generalizations of the limit theorems that hold in Euclidean spaces for averages of random sequences.
-The most basic of these is the law of large numbers and hence we are lead to ask: If $(Y_i)_{i \in \N}$ is an independent, identically distributed (i.i.d.) sequence of $X$-valued random elements with common distribution $\mu$, and if $\bar \mu_n$ is the empirical distribution of $Y_1, \ldots, Y_n$, does it follow that the empirical Fr\'echet $p$-means $F_p(\bar \mu_n)$ almost surely converge in some sense to the population Fr\'echet $p$-mean $F_p(\mu)$?
+The most basic of these is the law of large numbers and hence we are lead to ask: If $Y_1,Y_2,\ldots$ is an independent, identically distributed (i.i.d.) sequence of $X$-valued random elements with common distribution $\mu$, and if $\bar \mu_n$ is the empirical distribution of $Y_1, \ldots, Y_n$, does it follow that the empirical Fr\'echet $p$-means $F_p(\bar \mu_n)$ almost surely converge in some sense to the population Fr\'echet $p$-mean $F_p(\mu)$?

-A variant of the Fr\'echet means is also an important object of study in machine learning, particularly in clustering tasks where one is often interested in computing medoids \cite{LinearMedoids,UltraFastMedoids,Kaufman}.
-When attempting to summarize a given collection of data via a single datum, it can desirable for various reasons that this datum be chosen, not among all points in the abstract space in which the data live, but rather among the existing data points.
-A mathematically precise definition of this procedure is as follows.
+A variant of the Fr\'echet means is also an important object of study in machine learning.
+In clustering tasks, when attempting to summarize a given collection of data via a single datum, it can desirable for various reasons that this datum be chosen, not among all points in the abstract space in which the data live, but rather among the existing data points; in these cases one is often interested in computing ``medoids'' \cite{LinearMedoids,UltraFastMedoids,Kaufman}.
+Similar constructions have been used in non-Euclidean statistics, like in the algorithms for computing prinicple nested spheres studied in \cite{Huckemann}.